chinmoyt06/Zerin-Doremon-/README.md

 ## 📄 License

-This project is open source and available for personal use.
+This project is only for personal use. any misusages of this will lead to legal actions !